 Make sure you bring mosquito repellant and stay aware of weather conditions (if it’s flooded, forget it).
 There is no signal in the valley.

+It can be done over 2 days as there is a shelter half-way up.
+If you plan on doing it in a day, it is recommended to start well early as you can count around 4h to the top and some 3h to come back down.
 The mountain has some nice rainforest and is really wild and scenic, despite the fact that it rises behind the largest city in all of French Polynesia.
-The mountain isn’t climbed very often, but since the trail begins at the French Army training center, the army keeps the trail well-maintained and in good condition.
+Although the mountain isn’t climbed very often, but since the trail begins at the French Army training center, it is kept well-maintained and in good condition.

 Unique, preserved, untouched, wonderful.
 One of the must do activities: the discovery of what hides after the end of the road.
 From caves, waterfalls, cliffs and hikes to fishing, snorkeling and whale watching (June to October).
 Check out more with our providers.